dpeleps/Elevator/README.md

-# Elevator
-Simulates a person using an elevator in a building
+This code simulates a person using an elevator in a building using queues.